TrevorJohst/Hydra-ROS/docker/README.md

 ```

 ## Quick Start (a1)
-To run with a bag recorded on the A1 sensor payload (e.g., D455/T265), you can use the `zed` profile.
+To run with a bag recorded on the A1 sensor payload (e.g., D455/T265), you can use the `a1` profile.
 You can simply run Hydra along with the bag.

 1. Run the `A1` launch script for Hydra:
 ```bash